renoki-co/php-k8s/docs/kinds/Resource.md

 # K8s Basic Resource

-Each resource extends a base `RenokiCo\PhpK8s\Kinds\K8sResource` class that contains helpful methods, generally-available for all CRDs.
+Each resource extends a base `RenokiCo\PhpK8s\Kinds\K8sResource` class that contains helpful methods, generally-available for all resources.
 We'll dive in on what the available methods are and how you can use them in order to build your own resource.

 # General Methods